 - The Last Frontier Theatre Conference takes place at the Valdez Convention and Civic Center in June.

 - Gold Rush Days, held in August, is an annual celebration that includes a parade, contests, game night and town fish fry.

 - Sea kayaking is an ideal way to explore Prince William Sound.
 Sea kayak rentals and outfitters located at the Small Boat Harbor.
-Guided trips range from an afternoon paddle around Port Valdez to glacier day tours and camping tours: check with Panagea Adventures.
+Guided trips range from an afternoon paddle around Port Valdez to glacier day tours and camping tours: check with Pangaea Adventures.

 - Crooked Creek Salmon Spawning Viewing Area offers a close-up look at spawning pink and chum salmon mid-July to early September.

 - Dayville Road is a 5.8-mile paved side road (with bike trail) that leads to shoreside camping, picnicking, fishing and scenic views along Port Valdez, the 13-mile-long estuary at the head of Valdez Arm.